Skip to content

 [A]

 No disciplines have seized on professionalism with as much enthusiasm as the humanities.
-You can, Mr. Menand points out, become lawyer in three years and medical doctor in four.
-But the regular time it takes to get doctoral degree in the humanities is nine years.
+You can, Mr. Menand points out, become a lawyer in three years and a medical doctor in four.
+But the regular time it takes to get a doctoral degree in the humanities is nine years.
 Not surprisingly, up to half of all doctoral students in English drop out before getting their degrees.

 [B]

 His concern is mainly with the humanities: literature, languages, philosophy and so on.
 These are disciplines that are going out of style: 22% of American college graduates now major in business compared with only 2% in history and 4% in English.
-However, many leading American universities want their undergraduates to have grounding in the basic canon of ideas that every educated person should possess.
-But most find it difficult to agree on what "general education" should look like.
-At Harvard, Mr. Menand notes, "the great books are read because they have been read" they form sort of social glue.
+However, many leading American universities want their undergraduates to have a grounding in the basic canon of ideas that every educated person should possess.
+But most find it difficult to agree on what a "general education" should look like.
+At Harvard, Mr. Menand notes, "the great books are read because they have been read" - they form a sort of social glue.

 [C]

 Equally unsurprisingly, only about half end up with professorships for which they entered graduate school.
 There are simply too few posts.
 This is partly because universities continue to produce ever more PhDs.
 But fewer students want to study humanities subjects: English departments awarded more bachelors degrees in 1970-1971 than they did 20 years later.
 Fewer students require fewer teachers.
-So, at the end of decade of thesis-writing, many humanities students leave the profession to do something for which they have not been trained.
+So, at the end of a decade of thesis-writing, many humanities students leave the profession to do something for which they have not been trained.

 [D]

 One reason why it is hard to design and teach such courses is that they cut across the insistence by top American universities that liberal-arts education and professional education should be kept separate, taught in different schools.
 Many students experience both varieties.
-Although more than half of Harvard undergraduates end up in law, medicine or business, future doctors and lawyers must study non-specialist liberal-arts degree before embarking on professional qualification.
+Although more than half of Harvard undergraduates end up in law, medicine or business, future doctors and lawyers must study a non-specialist liberal-arts degree before embarking on a professional qualification.

 [E]

 [固定位 3] Besides professionalising the professions by this separation, top American universities have professionalised the professor.
 The growth in public money for academic research has speeded the process: federal research grants rose fourfold between 1960 and 1990, but faculty teaching hours fell by half as research took its toll.
-Professionalism has turned the acquisition of doctoral degree into prerequisite for successful academic career: as late as 1969 third of American professors did not possess one.
-But the key idea behind professionalisation, argues Mr. Menand, is that "the knowledge and skills needed for particular specialisation are transmissible but not transferable."
-So disciplines acquire monopoly not just over the production of knowledge, but also over the production of the producers of knowledge.
+Professionalism has turned the acquisition of a doctoral degree into a prerequisite for a successful academic career: as late as 1969 a third of American professors did not possess one.
+But the key idea behind professionalisation, argues Mr. Menand, is that "the knowledge and skills needed for a particular specialisation are transmissible but not transferable."
+So disciplines acquire a monopoly not just over the production of knowledge, but also over the production of the producers of knowledge.

 [F]